top of page

 Channel 4 Change was established to raise funds to develop and implement youth mental health initiatives in Deniliquin.

-The money raised also helps cover the costs associated with delivering mental health awareness of resources.
+The money raised also helps cover the costs associated with delivering mental health resources and awareness of pathways to help.

 38018036_871922726326797_1169841545449308160_n.jpeg